 Sport and Physical Activity

 We’ve been funded for 3 years by Sport England’s TIED (Tacking Inactivity and Economic Disadvantage) programme to support local people on low incomes, who are not currently participating or have previously not engaged with physical activity or sport.
 Our Family Entrepreneurs are extremely experienced in some of the issues people face that prevent them from getting involved in sport and exercise, and – most importantly – overcoming them.

-Working with our partners at Tyne Metropolitan College, our Get Fit for Life project will offer a range of incentives and access programmes to encourage and introduce people of all ages to sport and physical activity.
+Working with our partners at Tyne Metropolitan College, our Get Fit for Life project offers a range of incentives and access to a variety of programmes to encourage and introduce people of all ages to sport and physical activity.
 Our Family Entrepreneur will work with individuals to assess the range of barriers and understand motivations, and will develop a bespoke and realistic plan with them with regular monitoring and review sessions.

 The activities mainly take place at our Community Hub at Howdon where we have an accessible community gym and a number of exercise activities for people aged 16 and over, suitable for all abilities.

 If you want to know more about this programme or access the support, please contact Lee Crosby.

 We offer a range of fun, interesting, educational and whole family activities during the school holidays to prevent learning loss and improve family bonding and socialisation.

 We recognise that school holidays can be a stressful time for many of our families as the cost of entertaining children is often too high for many and some families also do not have the confidence, health or capacity to keep their children busy and entertained.
 We also know that many children, on their return to school after a holiday, have nothing to talk or write about unlike many of their peers who have been abroad, taken a family holiday or enjoyed a range of outings.